Physician Assistant Studies

 Master of Physicians Assistant Studies (M.P.A.S.)

-Physician Assistants (PAs) are valued members of the health care team.
-Working alongside and under the supervision of doctors of medicine and osteopathy, PAs take histories, perform physical examinations, make clinical diagnoses, treat illnesses, provide patient education, counsel patients, assist in surgery, create patient orders, interpret laboratory and diagnostic studies, and prescribe medication.
+Physician Assistants (PAs) are valued members of the medical community who work in collaboration with a supervising physician.
+They take histories, perform physical examinations, make clinical diagnoses, treat illnesses, provide patient education, counsel patients, assist in surgery, create patient orders, interpret laboratory studies, and prescribe medications.